districtr/districtr/docs/02editormap/numbermarkers.md

 file and returns an object with a single pair, `update` assigned to a function `updater` that takes [`state`] and `colorsAffected`.

-Inside the `ToolsPlugin` function, global object `planNumbers`, belonging to the browser `window` is assigned the the 'updater' object returned by 'NumberMarkers'.
+Inside the `ToolsPlugin` function, global object `window.planNumbers`, belonging to the browser, assigned the the 'updater' object returned by 'NumberMarkers'.

 To generate this object, `NumberMarkers` requires a pair of parameters:
-Object `state`, a copy of the current details of the [context/plan] and its assignment and [`brush`],  the interface used upon a specific [`layer`] in the map canas that it is tied to.
+Object `state`, a copy of the current details of the [context/plan] and its assignments and [`brush`],  the interface used upon a specific [`layer`] in the map canvas that it is tied to.

 ## [districtr/src/map/NumberMarkers.js]